How likely are you to get pregnant if your last intercourse was 3, 4 or even 5 days before ovulation?

 To optimize your chances of conceiving, FertilityFriend.com therefore recommends having intercourse during a three-day fertile window, which includes your ovulation day and the two previous days.

 That being said: If the charts that were analyzed had mostly accurate information about intercourse patterns, 6% of the pregnancies resulted from intercourse three or more days before ovulation.

 That’s a modest probability, but it’s not nonexistent.

 Several teams of medical researchers have studied the relationship between intercourse timing and chances of conception.

-In one study from 2000, published in Demographic Research, B. Colombo and G. Masarotto included a comparison of the results of previous studies (see table below).
+In one study, published in Demographic Research, B. Colombo and G. Masarotto included a comparison of the results of previous studies (see table below).